tonny767/sm-assessment/README.md

-# Running the On-Premise Client File Download System
+# Home Assignment Step by Step How to Run the Code

 ## **1. Start the Server**